InjectiveLabs/github-fe/actions/deployment-notification/README.md

 - **Injective Labs Specific**: This action is configured specifically for Injective Labs workflows.
 - **Slack Channel**: All notifications are sent to the `#test-slack` channel.
 - **Message Timestamps**: The `message_ts` output always contains a valid timestamp, whether threading to an existing message or creating a new one.
+- **Token Security**: Slack tokens are passed as inputs and should be stored as repository secrets.

 ## Contributing